inventree/InvenTree/docs/docs/part/parameter.md

 - Scroll down to the "Part Parameter Templates" section
 - Click on the "New Parameter" button
 - Fill out the `Create Part Parameter Template` form: `Name` (required) and `Units` (optional) fields
-- Finally click on the "Submit" button.
+- Click on the "Submit" button.

 ### Create Parameter